yellows8/3ds_smashbroshax/README.md

 This is haxx for Super Smash Bros for 3DS, via local-WLAN beacon haxx.
 The haxx triggers while the application is scanning for local multiplayer sessions, when the beacon is being broadcasted.
 In certain cases the application may somewhat hang or crash prior to any actual ROP being run: this hax is not completely reliable due to heap layout not always being in the intended state.
 Also note that in some cases it may take a while for the hax to trigger.

+Since this is all contained in a single wifi beacon, the amount of space available for the hax is very small: currently almost all of this space is used.

 This repo was originally created on September 26, 2014.

-Note that because this is a local-WLAN beacon broadcast, *all* 3DS systems in range doing regular smash-3ds multiplayer session scanning will be affected by doing this broadcasting: either the system would crash/etc(such as when the hax version doesn't match the app version), or code would run on the system.
+Note that because this is a local-WLAN beacon broadcast, *all* 3DS systems in range doing regular smash-3ds multiplayer session scanning will be affected by doing this broadcasting: either the system would crash/etc(such as when the hax version doesn't match the app version), or code would run on the system(which normally would only end up executing an infinite loop due to failing to load the payload, unless the hax was built with PAYLOADURL).
 Therefore, please don't broadcast this when there's 3DS systems in range which are not your own doing the above scanning.

 # Versions
 Supported application builds: